DiegoRamalho/urlshortener/README.md

 ## Running with Maven

-To run using maven just run:
+To run using maven just execute the following command:

     mvn clean spring-boot:run

-The default configuration to the mongoDB is localhost:27017, if it are running at other host or port you can run the application using:
+The default configuration to the mongoDB is localhost:27017, if it is running at other host or port you can run the application using:

     mvn clean spring-boot:run -Dspring-boot.run.arguments=--spring.data.mongodb.host=<MONGODB_HOST>,--spring.data.mongodb.port=<MONGODB_PORT>